therlaup/UOHI-HPC/README.md

     * fast/ : 1.5TB of NVMe PCIe 4.0 storage
     * large/ : 8TB of non-NVMe SSD storage

 Data placed within the `/staging` directory is not shared between compute nodes.
 Users who require high-IOPS storage during a job would copy their data to the staging space, e.g. `/staging/fast/<username>/`, then execute their job and at termination, copy the results back to the `Q-drive` for long-term storage.
-We provide an example script that demonstrate this concept.
+We will in the future provide an example script that demonstrate this concept.

 ### Home directory